Fear Free Vet in Amesbury, MA

 Does your pet get anxious on the journey to the vet?
 And then, once here, they become even more stressed in the hospital?
 We understand.
-As the self-proclaimed “Less Stress Vets,” our whole team works hard to go above and beyond to ensure your pet is happy and comfortable in our care.
+As a Fear Free vet clinic, our whole team works hard to go above and beyond to ensure your pet is happy and comfortable in our care.
 We also want to reduce or even eliminate the stress of your journey to the clinic.
 Happy, stress-free pets mean stress-free owners, too!

 Preparing Your Pet for a Less Stress Journey